rkyzk/your-poetry/documents/README.md

 - For introductory paragraph and notification messages I used ‘Raleway’ since this font is readable and offers an approachable ambient.

 **Colors**
-- Overall I wanted the website to appear simple, elegant and original.
+Overall I wanted the website to appear simple, elegant and original.<br>
-- I used following colors in different sections:
+I used following colors in different sections:

 - Background of navigation bars: light gray, #f8f8f8
 - Text color: dark blue, rgb(10, 10, 90)